19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 (c) any fact stated in the document as constituting an offence under that law does constitute such offence.

-### Analyst’s certificate
+### Certificate of analyst, etc.

 16\.
+A certificate purporting —

+(a) to be signed by —

+(i) an analyst employed by the Health Sciences Authority; or

+(ii) such other person as the Minister may, by notification in theGazette, appoint; and

-A certificate purporting to be signed by an analyst employed by the Health Sciences Authority and purporting to relate to a controlled drug or controlled substance shall be admitted in evidence, in any proceedings for an offence under this Act, on its production by the prosecution without proof of signature and, until the contrary is proved, that certificate shall be prima facie evidence of all matters contained therein.
+(b) to relate to a controlled drug or controlled substance,

+shall be admitted in evidence, in any proceedings for an offence under this Act, on its production by the prosecution without proof of signature and, until the contrary is proved, shall be proof of all matters contained therein.

-[20/98; 4/2001]
+[2/2006 wef 01/03/2006]

 ### Presumption concerning trafficking